samcv/PerlRakuCon2020/CodeOfConduct.md

 * Unwanted photography or recording
 * Sustained or willful disruption of talks or other events
 * Use of sexual or discriminatory imagery or comments
-* Offensive comments related to age, gender, gender identity, sexual orientation, disability, race or religion
+* Inappropriate comments related to age, gender, gender identity, sexual orientation, disability, race or religion
 * Inappropriate physical contact, which can include grabbing, or massaging or hugging without consent.